- Must visit

 Discover the best of Budapest — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Budapest trip today.

-Hungary’s iconic paprika-rich goulash soup with beef, potatoes, and vegetables.
+Hungary’s iconic paprika-rich soup with beef, potatoes, and vegetables.
 In Budapest, it is a classic introduction to traditional home-style cooking.

-Tender chicken cooked in a creamy paprika sauce, often served with dumplings.
-It is a beloved comfort dish found across traditional Budapest restaurants.
+Tender chicken cooked in a creamy paprika sauce, often served with nokedli.
+It is one of the most beloved comfort dishes in Hungarian cuisine.

 Official public transport app

-Budapest Keleti railway station, Budapest -> Deák Ferenc tér, Budapest
+Budapest Keleti -> Deák Ferenc tér, Budapest

 Find answers to the most common questions about traveling from Split to Budapest by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Budapest, this guide helps you travel smarter and with confidence.